 The Zimbabwe government has already embraced the greening economy initiative.
 The green growth concept is economic growth that is based on sustainable, efficient and economic use of natural resources.
 The ZADT through its Fund supports green initiatives which help Zimbabwean agribusinesses’ transition to a low carbon, resource efficient and climate resilient development path delivering high impact economic, environmental and social benefits.
 Eligible agribusinesses are therefore those that would like to invest in green initiatives such as alternative energy research and use, waste management, sustainable agriculture, and other niches as long as their operations benefit communal smallholder farmers.

-The Trust is funding green growth initiatives through the Climate Smart Agriculture and Access to Clean Technology products for eligible agribusinesses.
+The Trust is investing in Agribusinesses and SMEs involved in green growth initiatives such as Climate Smart Agriculture and those promoting Access to Clean Technology products benefitting smallholder farmers.